Kim Possible (character): Characterization and themes

-The character's name "Kim Possible" is a portmanteau of the word "impossible".
-Although she is referred to by several nicknames throughout the series, Kim forgoes a secret identity entirely, and is known as simply "Kim Possible" to "everyone who knows her [and] knows what she does".
+The character's name, "Kim Possible", is a portmanteau of the word "impossible".
+Although she is referred to by several nicknames throughout the series, Kim forgoes a secret identity, and is simply known by her full name to "everyone who knows her [and] knows what she does".
 Kadeen Griffiths of Bustle observed that, instead of a secret identify, Kim maintains "her own website where people could book her for jobs with a tagline that promised that she could do anything", a claim corroborated by the fact that she fights crime while performing well in class and remaining her school's cheerleading captain.
 Writing for Women Write About Comics, Jamie Kingston observed that Middleton High School "ignores her as a heroine unless something happens on school grounds where she has to do her thing".
 As such, Kim's work rarely receives attention from her immediate family and peers, although her clients remain grateful.
 According to Metacritic, Kim is stubborn and strong-willed with "a fuse shorter than a grenade", but remains "extremely humble, refusing to take credit for her truly amazing actions".
 Meanwhile, David Horiuchi of Amazon.com described the character as "tough, witty, and refreshingly free of any saucy teen attitude".

 UGO described Kim as a "cheery and upbeat" character who "settles for nothing less than excellence".
 Despite her high school popularity, Kim is neither stuck-up nor superficial, and remains fiercely devoted to her schoolwork.
 The character's intellect counters negative stereotypes associated with cheerleading, often incorporating cheerleading routines into battle, whereas her rival and "polar opposite" Bonnie Rockwaller is depicted as "a typical cheerleader".
 Described by Tracey McLoone of PopMatters as "clever, as well as graceful and physically fit", the character also disproves the belief that brawn is superior to brains in battle.
 Nonetheless, Kim exhibits personality traits and interests typically associated with teenage girls, such as shopping, boy bands, fangirling over popular trends, describing herself as "basic average girl".
-Cinema Blend's Emily Marek said Kim's feminine interests "didn’t take away from the fact that she was saving the world on a weekly basis".
+CinemaBlend's Emily Marek said Kim's feminine interests "didn’t take away from the fact that she was saving the world on a weekly basis".
 Her best female friend Monique represents "Kim's bridge between the world of super-spy, superhero action, and the world of high school, and stuff teen girls care about".
 Despite her confidence as a young woman, Kim remains very much concerned about her love life, which is sometimes treated as one of her weaknesses.
 Although she excels at fighting, she struggles with real-world issues such as school.
 Mike McDaniel of the Houston Chronicle joked that "Nothing's impossible with Kim Possible -- except maybe landing a date."
-Much of the character's dialogue consists of "not-so-typical teen slang" including "So not the drama" and "No big", as well as her signature catchphrase "What's the sitch?".
+Much of the character's dialogue consists of "not-so-typical teen slang" including "So not the drama" and "No big", as well as her catchphrase "What's the sitch?".